jac99/RadarLoc/README.md

 **Note:** LiDAR-based model (MinkLoc) is an improved version of our previous MinkLoc3D model [(MinkLoc3D)](https://github.com/jac99/MinkLoc3D), optimized for larger point clouds from a rotating 3D LiDAR.
-The model depth is increased and channel attention mechanism (Efficient Channel Attention) is used.
+The model depth is increased and channel attention mechanism (Efficient Channel Attention) is added.

 | Method         | Sejong | KAIST | Riverside |